klikkit-ops/PetGrooveGoogle/README.md

 # Pet Dance Party - Deployment Guide

-This is a React + Vite application that generates dancing pet videos using Google's Gemini API.
+This is a React + Vite application that generates dancing pet videos using RunwayML for video generation and OpenAI for prompt enhancement.
 This guide will walk you through deploying to Vercel and setting up Supabase and Stripe integration.

 ## Prerequisites